-Shunsuke Minowa is a Japanese partner at Nagashima Ohno & Tsunematsu, Bangkok office.
+Shunsuke Minowa is a Japanese partner based in the Bangkok office of Nagashima Ohno & Tsunematsu.
 Since joining the Bangkok office, he has been supporting Japanese companies to expand their business into Thailand and other South-East Asian countries and providing advice to Japanese-affiliated companies in Thailand.
-He has a wide range of experience in variety of projects, including real property development, M&A, joint ventures, infrastructure, disputes, labour and the pharmaceutical, medical and healthcare business.
+He has a wide range of experience in variety of projects, including real property development, M&A, joint ventures, infrastructure, disputes, labour, and the pharmaceutical, medical and healthcare business.

-Yothin Intaraprasong is a Thai partner at Nagashima Ohno & Tsunematsu, Bangkok office.
+Yothin Intaraprasong is a Thai partner based in the Bangkok office of Nagashima Ohno & Tsunematsu.
 He has been involved in providing legal advice on civil and commercial laws, focusing on foreign investments in Thailand.
 He also represents a number of Japanese, Thai and international clients in a wide range of ongoing business issues.
-Contributed by: Shunsuke Minowa, Yothin Intaraprasong, Ponpun Krataykhwan, Nopparak Yangiam, Poonyisa Sornchangwat and Salin Kongpakpaisarn, Nagashima Ohno & Tsunematsu

-Ponpun Krataykhwan is a Thai-qualified lawyer and notarial services attorney based in Bangkok office.
+Ponpun Krataykhwan is a Thai-qualified lawyer and notarial services attorney based in the Bangkok office of Nagashima Ohno & Tsunematsu.
 She has a decade of work experience practising corporate and commercial law, both within Thailand and across the ASEAN region.
 Her expertise covers various legal areas, including foreign direct investment and mergers and acquisitions, with a remarkable focus on Thailand's labour laws.
 Her exceptional proficiency in providing legal counsel on regulatory compliance for numerous factory businesses highlights her extensive background in the field.
+Contributed by: Shunsuke Minowa, Yothin Intaraprasong, Ponpun Krataykhwan, Nopparak Yangiam, Poonyisa Sornchangwat and Salin Kongpakpaisam, Nagashima Ohno & Tsunematsu

 Nopparak Yangiam is a Thaiqualified lawyer and a member of the Bar Association of Thailand.
 She obtained a second-class honours LL.B. from Thammasat University and an LL.M. from Chuo University.
-She has assisted Japanese investors in various industries, such as automobiles, retail, hospitality, video games, etc to expand their businesses in Thailand.
+She has assisted Japanese investors in various industries, such as automobiles, retail, hospitality, video games, etc, to expand their businesses in Thailand.
 Her main practice areas include corporate law, computer law, financial law and consumer protection laws.